 Criminal Justice Reform

 The United States incarcerates a larger share of its population than any other nation in the world.
 The criminal justice system penalizes people with mental health issues, immigrants, people of color, religious minorities and those with limited resources at a disproportionate rate.
 Criminal justice reform begins with decreasing the prison population and sentencing fewer people to prison, rooting out predatory practices that trap marginalized populations in the system, ending money bail, and reducing recidivism rates by providing a pathway forward for returning citizens.
+One of the first pieces of legislation I advocated for during my time on the Hill was the Second Chance Act of 2007 to prevent recidivism.
+As an economic developer, I've supported the development of workforce programs to connect returning citizens with employment opportunities and help them become first time entrepreneurs.
+I will continue to champion this work as a member of Congress.

 Veterans and Military Service Families